lokodevil/CHDL/README.md

 # CHDL
-Course Hero File Downloader.
+C.H.
+File Downloader.
 Free.

 Update: this seems to have gotten more popular than expected.

-This was only a small project to learn more about making chrome extensions but I am getting too many requests over many social media platforms.
+This was only a small project to learn more about making chrome extensions but I am getting too many requests over many social media platforms and e-mail.

-I have closed the issues on this repository as I am not providing support for this plugin - it was never intended for production.
+I have closed the issues on this repository as I am not providing support for this plugin - it was never intended for any sort of release.

 ![](https://puu.sh/mnFsH/d2b9af6b23.png)